 We hasten to say that in many rent-controlled jurisdictions, a failure to give the landlord proper access to inspect or repair the unit constitutes a “just cause” for eviction.

 Some landlords avail themselves of Health and Safety Code Section 13113.7 and 13260 to repair, test, and/or maintain smoke or carbon monoxide detectors, but we urge caution when using vehicles such as this, because the excessive “dropping in” can interfere with the tenant’s right to quiet enjoyment and create hard feelings between the landlord and tenant, something we punctuated in our earlier article.
 We would also be remiss to say that, barring an emergency, landlords must give proper notice to enter the unit regardless of the reasoning to enter.

 In a perfect world, rental property owners or managers would routinely inspect their properties, tenants would take good care of their units, alert the landlord/manager to any maintenance issues, and allow access to make repairs.
 Yet, it is not a perfect world we live in and there are plenty of opportunities for failures in inspecting or reporting.

 These errors have reared its ugly head in many forms.
 An overwhelming number of blight complaints, health risks attendant to older housing stock, and recent infernos have forced cities to take a hard look at measures to ensure the livability of tenants by creating proactive inspection programs that identify potential hazards early on.

-Of course, the tragic Ghost Ship fire is seared into memory and have served as an impetus to these programs, as well as lead poisoning and other risks that threaten the most vulnerable populations, concerns articulated in this moving video by the Healthy Homes Department of Alameda County.
+Of course, the tragic Ghost Ship fire in Oakland is seared into memory and has served as an impetus to these programs, as well as lead poisoning and other risks that threaten the most vulnerable populations, concerns articulated in this moving video by the Healthy Homes Department of Alameda County.